 This article focuses on problems with individual system files not backing up.
 If your personal files are not backing up, it may be due to Apple privacy restrictions introduced in macOS Catalina 10.15 and macOS Mojave 10.14.
-See macOS not backing up files with personal data for more details.
+See macOS not backing up files with personal data in CrashPlan for Small Business for more details.

 Code42 app running on a Mac

 Under the hood

 Typically, when files fail to back up on a Mac, it's due to the type of files selected for back up.
 Many of the files that cannot back up are located in the following folders:

 Files located in these folders contain system files that your device needs to operate.
 The Code42 app is designed to back up and restore personal files, not system and application files.
 If your backup file selection includes these locations, it could interfere with the priority your crucial files are backed up.

 For example, files found in your Library folder are mostly temporary or cache files.
 The Code42 app prioritizes the most recently changed files first.
 This causes the Code42 app to spend too much time trying to keep up with constantly changing cache files (like your web browser cache).
 This can hinder the progress of more important files you truly want backed up.